neondatabase/website/content/docs/reference/neon-cli.md

 ### Upgrade

-To upgrade to the latest version of the Neon CLI, simply run the `npm i -g neonctl` command again.
+To upgrade to the latest version of the Neon CLI, run the `npm i -g neonctl` command again.

 ## Connect